 What an eye opener this dish is - read the recipe and you’re thinking herb frittata - assemble it and you realise that herbs are the supreme stars and eggs simply bind it all together.

-Here's how to you can use an excellent tempura batter to lock in the magic of springtime vegetables - it's certainly worth the crunch!
+Here's how you can use an excellent tempura batter to lock in the magic of springtime vegetables - look out for the crunch!